|

 A grain elevator still stands in Carthage.

-Pulling down the tracks as far as it is safe to do so.
+We continued down the track as far as it was safe to do.

-This is as far as we pulled down.
-The engine then reversed pushing us back to a siding where it would run around us.
+The locomotive then reversed, pushing us back to a siding where it would run around us.

 The engine is getting ready to run around our train in Carthage.